 The results of this trial indicate that short-duration DAPT (3 months) followed by ticagrelor monotherapy for 12 months results in less bleeding compared with longer-duration DAPT (additional 12 months) among patients undergoing PCI with a DES and at high ischemic or bleeding risk; ischemic rates met criteria for noninferiority.

-These results were maintained even among the subgroup of patients presenting with NSTE-ACS (STEMI patients were excluded from the trial), diabetes mellitus, men vs. women, those undergoing complex PCI, CKD, and among patients at high bleeding risk.
+These results were maintained even among the subgroup of patients presenting with NSTE-ACS (STEMI patients were excluded from the trial), diabetes mellitus, men vs. women, those undergoing complex PCI, CKD, prior MI, and among patients at HBR.
 These are interesting findings, and help advance our understanding of the optimal duration and type of antiplatelet agent post-PCI.
 Similar findings were noted with clopidogrel in the SMART-CHOICE and STOPDAPT-2 trials.
 On the other hand, in the STOPDAPT-2 ACS trial, clopidogrel monotherapy after 1 month of DAPT appeared to result in a higher risk of ischemic events (primarily MI) compared with 12 months of DAPT.
 These trials are thus likely to influence future guidelines regarding DAPT duration post-PCI.